rshternNewHub/api-explorer/README.md

+# API Explorer

+Modern API development and testing platform built with React, TypeScript, and Module Federation.

+## Project Overview
+API Explorer is a hybrid application combining Micro-Frontends and Plugin architecture to create a flexible, extensible API development environment.

+## Repository Structure

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.